Request a cash offer on your home

 Sell directly to a cash buyer

-Someone needing to sell their home “as is” can also work directly with a property investor or house buying company rather than list on the market, where it may be difficult to get an offer from a limited buyer pool.
+Someone needing to sell their home as-is can also work directly with a property investor or house-buying company rather than list it, where it may be difficult to get an offer from a limited buyer pool.

-Your choice of real estate agent always matters, but especially when selling a property “as is.”
+Your choice of real estate agent always matters, especially when selling a property as-is.
 It’s important to find the right match.
-You’re looking for an agent who doesn’t shy away from listings that need a little TLC and maybe has a strong network of investor connections.
+You’re looking for an agent who doesn’t shy away from listings that need a little TLC, and maybe has a strong network of investor connections.

-“Work with an experienced agent who sold a bunch of ‘as is’ houses,” recommends McKnight.
+“Work with an experienced agent who has sold a bunch of as-is houses,” recommends McKnight.

 Consider a pre-listing inspection